beyawnko/Beya_Waifu/README.md

 The application ships with an experimental Liquid Glass shader that creates a refractive glass sphere from the scene behind it.
 Building this effect requires the `qsb` tool provided by Qt 6.
 The `Waifu2x-Extension-QT.pro` file runs `qsb` automatically and writes `shaders/liquidglass.frag.qsb`.
 Ensure the tool is available in `PATH` when invoking `qmake`.
+The shader now groups all uniforms in a `LiquidGlassParams` block bound to index **1**, so custom integrations must allocate a matching UBO before rendering.

 ### Demo